Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Spectral bound for the restriction operator

-where $\ccal^k$-norm here is interpreted as in Theorem \ref{thm_ext_exp_dc}. \end{thm} \begin{proof}[Proof of Theorem \ref{thm_bk_off_diag}] For compact manifolds, Theorem \ref{thm_bk_off_diag} was implicit in Dai-Liu-Ma \cite[Theorem 4.18]{DaiLiuMa}.
-For manifolds of bounded geometry it was proved by Ma-Marinescu in \cite[Theorem 1]{MaMarOffDiag}.
-For the summary of numerous previous works on the off-diagonal estimates of the Bergman kernel as in (\ref{eq_bk_off_diag}), refer to \cite[p.
-1328]{MaMarOffDiag}. \end{proof} \begin{proof}[Proof of Proposition \ref{prop_der_bound}] For compact manifolds, the statement is very classical.
+where $\ccal^k$-norm here is interpreted as in Theorem \ref{thm_ext_exp_dc}. \end{thm} \begin{proof}[Proof of Proposition \ref{prop_der_bound}] For compact manifolds, the statement is very classical.
 For manifolds of bounded geometry, the proof can be obtained by a slight modification of the argument in \cite[Lemma 2]{MaMarOffDiag}.
 We present here an alternative proof, based on Theorem \ref{thm_bk_off_diag}.
-First of all, by Theorem \ref{thm_bk_off_diag} and Proposition \ref{prop_exp_bound_int}, there are $C > 0$, $p_1 \in \nat^*$ such that for any $x_0 \in X$, for $p \geq p_1$, we have
+First of all, by Proposition \ref{prop_exp_bound_int} and Theorem \ref{thm_bk_off_diag}, there are $C > 0$, $p_1 \in \nat^*$ such that for any $x_0 \in X$, for $p \geq p_1$, we have

 Also, since $f = B_p^X f$, $\nabla^k f$ admits the integral representation

 We deduce (\ref{eq_der_bound}) directly from (\ref{eq_bound_int_berg}), (\ref{eq_res_int_repr}) and Young's inequality for integral operators, cf. \cite[Theorem 0.3.1]{SoggBook} applied for $p, q = 2$, $r = 1$ in the notations of \cite{SoggBook}. \end{proof}